Skip to main content

 • Current Status: Answered by Michael Matheson on 4 June 2014

-To ask the Scottish Government how many patients from Scotland have been sent for treatment at Great Ormond Street Hospital in each of the last 10 years.
+To ask the Scottish Government how many patients from Scotland have been sent for heart and lung transplants at Freeman Hospital in Newcastle in each of the last 10 years.